 Let's break down what each component of this syntax means:

-<table> - The name of the table which contains the column on which you want to apply filters.
+- <table> - The name of the table that contains the column on which you want to apply filters.

 For example, if you want to filter a dashboard by the name of a customer, you might use the following syntax:

 Multiple filters on different fields can be applied by adding ‘and’ to another field in the same format.
 For example,

 For more details, please refer to Power BI Screenshot Automation (neenopal.com)

 A major limitation of the above Screenshot approach is if the report contains a table or matrix visual, the screenshot will only capture the number of rows visible within the visual’s view; if the table contains more rows, users won’t be able to view all of them in the saved PDF file.
 To overcome this limitation, one can create Paginated Reports.